gioui/gio/README.md

 For Linux you need Wayland and the `wayland-client`, `wayland-egl`, `wayland-cursor`, and `xkbcommon` development packages.

-Xcode is required for macOS and iOS.
+Xcode is required for macOS, iOS, tvOS.

 For Windows you need the ANGLE drivers for emulating OpenGL ES.
 You can build ANGLE yourself or use [mine](https://drive.google.com/file/d/1k2950mHNtR2iwhweHS1rJ7reChTa3rki/view?usp=sharing).